-- Client wrapping with MDX policies and app management with Secure Mail
+- Clients with MDX policies and app management with Secure Mail

-- Client configuration with the use of an MDM policy on supported clients (native, such as TouchDown)
+- Client configuration with the use of an MDM policy on supported native email clients

-- ActiveSync filtering options with the use of Endpoint Management connector for Exchange ActiveSync
+- ActiveSync filtering options with the use of the Endpoint Management connector for Exchange ActiveSync

 Mail traffic filtering considerations

 As with most services exposed to the internet, you must secure the path and provide filtering for authorized access.
 The XenMobile solution includes two components designed specifically to provide ActiveSync filtering capabilities for native and third-party clients: Citrix Gateway connector for Exchange ActiveSync and Endpoint Management connector for Exchange ActiveSync.

 Citrix Gateway connector for Exchange ActiveSync